-Jacob and I had been cycle through central Asia for over 4000km.
+Jacob and I had been cycling through central Asia for over 4,000 kilometres.
 It had been a relatively comfortable existence thus far, I had not suffered from injury, experienced discomfort or saddle sores until the ride from Agra to the Nepali border.
 During this period, due to our Kathmandu Christmas deadline, I had very little down time for my raw cheeks to rejuvenate, I had no choice but to adopted a rigorous cream routine.
 Mornings, I lather chamois cream into my tender regions to reduce friction during the days ride, occasionally this process had to be repeated at lunch times.
 Evenings, I would don my aptly named ‘cream pants’, then apply an ample dose of Sudacrem that was jovially donated as a send off gift from my boss on my last day at work.
 Cream pants: most tattered pair of underwear of which the crotch that had worn through before the transition to commando, underwear-free cycling.
 This pair, that was once my most favoured pair of underwear, perhaps 18 months ago, were patch repaired at a Pakistani tailors, who did an exemplary job.
 It is perhaps important to note that they were freshly cleaned when handed to the tailors.

 After a generous pre-ride application, Jacob and I cycled out of Tansen.
 We were reluctant to leave the comfortable guest house and balcony with spectacular sunrise views but we couldn’t resist the lure of Pokhara.
 We were excited to put our feet up and relax by Phewa Lake and enjoy some scheduled down time.
 The next 127 kilometres flew by through a series of fantastic layered landscapes and rolling hills.